Construction of One World Trade Center: 2012

 On June 21, 2012, One World Trade Center Topped out at roof level, leaving the building to rank around 30th place among all other skyscrapers.
 Construction slowed again from late June till mid July due to high temperatures which caused the building to remain at roof level, leading to a delay in the installation of the antenna spire.
 With temperatures easing by July 16, construction crews began installing parapet steel at the top of 1 WTC.
 On July 18, the first node steel was installed.
 On July 31, 2012, all corner parapet columns, also called "node steel", were installed around the perimeter of the tower.
 A special beam, signed by the U.S. President Barack Obama, local officials and the construction workers, was raised on August 2, 2012.
 A ceremony was held for the occasion, but officials denied that it was considered a topping-out ceremony.
 By August 10, 2012, concrete flooring had been completed to the 93rd story of the tower, One World Trade Center had risen to the 105th floor and glass installation was at the 82nd floor.
 The building was structurally topped out on August 30, 2012 when the last of the spandrel beams were installed between the parapet columns.

 In late 2012, the workers were installing a temporary steel framework at the top of the tower to support the 408-foot (124 m) steel spire during assembly.
 The spire was fabricated as 16 separate sections at a factory near Montreal, Quebec, Canada and was transported by barge to New York City in mid-November.
 Just after Thanksgiving, crews began to transport the spire segments one by one to the WTC site.
 Upon reaching the WTC site, the spire sections were being assembled, piece by piece, at the top of 1 WTC.

 On December 12, 2012, the first of nine pieces of the spire were lifted to the 104th floor.
 Another nine smaller pieces were trucked in from Montreal.

 2013–2015

 On May 10, 2013, the last two sections of the building's spire were installed making it the tallest building in the Western Hemisphere, and the 3rd tallest building in the world.

 The exterior elevator began removal in late January 2014 and concluded in early June 2014.
 Base cladding began in February 2013 and concluded in June 2014.
 Work began on the construction of the plaza surrounding the building in late 2013 and interior work was finished in November 2014.

-The building opened November 3, 2014, to 175 employees of publisher Condé Nast.
+The building opened in November 3, 2014, to 175 employees of publisher Condé Nast.

-On May 29, 2015, the One World Observatory, at the tower's top, opened.
+On May 29, 2015, the One World Observatory, at the tower's top, opened to the public.